davidhay25/clinFHIR/content/nhip/resources.md

 ```

-This is a reference from a property called ‘practitioner’ to a Practitioner resource that has the identifier _prac-X_.
+This is a reference from a property called ‘practitioner’ to a Practitioner resource that has the identifier _prac-X_
+in the system _https://standards.digital.health.nz/id/hpi_  It has the disadvantage that if the client wishes to
+retrieve the target resource, then it must do a query by identifier.
+There are also a number of search queries
+that require a direct reference rather than an identifier.

 ### Merging resource and Dormant identifiers